mejarc/auto-not/README.md

 * Click the traschcan icon to the right of the Auto-not name:
 ![screenshot of removal](removal.png)

+##Usage
+When confronted by unwanted motion pictures or sounds on a web page, try pressing the "Escape " key.
+If you have Auto-not installed **and** the annoyances have been brought into the Web page you're trying to read with the HTML5 `autoplay` attribute, you will observe the video(s) removed and audio playback paused.

+Press ESC again to resume playback.

 ##Running the tests

 - Install [`mocha`](http://visionmedia.github.io/mocha/) and [`chai`](http://chaijs.com/guide/installation/) with NPM: